poqudrof/ARCardGame/README.md

 5. Cards can have additional media, currently: Answer, Tip, Illustration (image), preview (image), voiceover (mp3).

 In order to identify a card using the app.
 The full deck has to be loaded in the app.

+## Build a release

+1. Check / update the cards JSON and audio files.
+1. Build the app bundle in Android Studio (Signed build).
+2. Release the